Mattheus85/SustainabilityShipmentService_Lambda/tasks/project-mastery-tasks/MasteryTask04.md

 Update the `PackagingDAO` (and any other necessary classes) to detect and ignore duplicate `FcPackagingOptions`.
 "Duplicate" in this case means that the FC code is identical, and the `Packaging` has the same size and the same material.
-We can acheive this by instead of using an ArrayList to hold our `fcPackagingOptiona` we can use a `HashMap` who keys are the `FulfillmentCenter`s and whose values are a `HashSet` of `FcPackagingOptions`.
+We can achieve this by instead of using an ArrayList to hold our `fcPackagingOptions` we can use a `HashMap` whose keys are the `FulfillmentCenter`s and whose values are a `HashSet` of `FcPackagingOptions`.
 This will complicate the constructor as you will need to iterate through each of the `FcPackagingOptions` and add them to the HashMap, and you will need to check for and handle whether the entry already exists or not.